learn-internet-of-things/learn-internet-of-things.github.io/page/hardware/planning/index.md

 Furthermore the chip has 16 GPIO's that are multiplexed with other functions like PWM, SDIO, SPI, UART or I2S.

 For a complete list, you can see the table below, that is mainly taken from the ESP8266EX datasheet.
+The pin description is fitted a bit to the applications that are really used.

 | Pin | Name        | Type | Description / Main Application                     | GPIO   | PWM  | SDIO        | SPI   | HSPI  | UART      | I2S      | Misc       |
 | ---:| ----------- | ---- | -------------------------------------------------- | ------ | ---- | ----------- | ----- | ----- | --------- | -------- | ---------- |